Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 A Yelp for bias in maternity care

-According to Kimberly Seals Allers, an international maternal and infant health strategist and speaker, technology has the potential to improve conditions for Black birthing people—a term that includes all capable of birth regardless of gender identity—in normal times as well as during a pandemic.
+According to Kimberly Seals Allers, an international maternal and infant health strategist and speaker, technology has the potential to improve conditions for black birthing people—a term that includes all capable of birth regardless of gender identity—in normal times as well as during a pandemic.

 That’s why Seals Allers started building the Irth app in 2018, which collects and shares hospital and physician reviews filtered by identity.
 Users enter a few details about themselves, and then are able to search for reviews from people with the same racial identity, gender, religion, and income level as them.
-The app, which Seals Allers describes as “a Yelp for experiences of bias and discrimination in maternity care,” seeks to combat the impact of health providers’ racial bias on Black mothers’ birthing experiences.
+The app, which Seals Allers describes as “a Yelp for experiences of bias and discrimination in maternity care,” seeks to combat the impact of health providers’ racial bias on black mothers’ birthing experiences.

-The app was partially inspired by Seals Allers’s own experience of having walked away with birth trauma from a hospital that came highly recommended by her non-Black friends.
+The app was partially inspired by Seals Allers’s own experience of having walked away with birth trauma from a hospital that came highly recommended by her non-black friends.
 She wanted to expose how quality of care changes based on the identities one holds while pregnant.
-“At that time, I was not yet married, and because I was still a student, I was on student insurance,” she says.
-“And I was treated like an unwed Black woman with basic insurance.”
-The more she traveled as a maternal and infant health advocate, the more she realized her story was painfully common among Black women.
+“At that time, I was not yet married, and because I was still a graduate student, I was on student insurance,” she says.
+“And I was treated like an unwed black woman with basic insurance.”
+The more she traveled as a maternal and infant health advocate, the more she realized her story was painfully common among black women.

 Seals Allers wants people to understand that while the act of giving birth is a biological one, the experience of giving birth is in part psychological and depends on how you’re treated throughout the process.
 She believes that better documentation of this experience will help improve treatment during pregnancy-related care and hopefully reduce deaths.